 PPPoE Select the network interface used for the modem PPTP Enter the IP address of the modem.
 PPP Enter the telephone number used for dialing.
-3G/4G Fill in the following fields: • Access point name: this information varies according to each access provider and is given to you when your 3G/4G subscription begins.
+3G/4G Fill in the following fields: Access point name: this information varies according to each access provider and is given to you when your 3G/4G subscription begins.
 Number to dial: this is the number that the modem needs to dial in order to connect to the access provider's network.
-The default value suggested is 99# • IP address of the remote server: your access provider will give you this address.
-PIN code of the SIM card: information that comes together with your SIM card.
+The default value suggested is 99# • IP address of the remote server: your access provider will give you this address. • PIN code of the SIM card: information that comes together with your SIM card.
 USB modem: by default, the value Automatic detection will be suggested.
-If your modem is not automatically recognized, choose one of the two "customized modem" profiles then click on Modem configuration.
-Query domain name servers and create associated host If this option is selected, the firewall will retrieve DNS servers from the DHCP server it contacts (access provider, for example) to obtain its IP address. objects Two objects will be dynamically created in the object database upon the selection of this option: Firewall <interface name="">dns1 and Firewall<interface a="" access="" also="" be="" benefit="" by="" can="" configuration="" dhcp="" dns="" firewall="" from="" given="" if="" in="" its="" name_dns2.="" network="" of="" on="" provider.<="" provides="" servers="" service,="" service.="" so,="" td="" the="" then="" they="" used="" users="" will="" with=""></interface></interface> Define the maximum size of TCP packets (MSS) to prevent them from being fragmented.
+If you modem is not automatically recognized, choose one of the two "customized modem" profiles then click on Modem configuration.
+Query domain name servers and create associated host If this option is selected, the firewall will retrieve DNS servers from the DHCP server i contacts (access provider, for example) to obtain its IP address. objects Two objects will be dynamically created in the object database upon the selection o this option: Firewall <interface name="">dns1 and Firewall<interface name_dns2.="" they<br="">can then be used in the configuration of the DHCP service.
+So, if the Firewall provides the users on its network with a DHCP service, the users will also benefit from the DNS servers given by the access provider.</interface></interface> Define the maximum size of TCP packets (MSS) to prevent them from being fragmented.
 This limit will be applied to all profiles.
-If this option is selected, the firewall will automatically adapt the size of packets exchanged through the modem so that they will not be fragmented. profiles.
+If this option is selected, the firewall will automatically adapt the size of packets exchanged through the modem so that they will not be fragmented.